ilya40umov/KotLink/README.md

-It works by letting people install a tiny browser extension (which is not even necessary in case of Vivaldi browser) that activates when the person first types `go` in the status bar and then presses whitespace.
+It works by letting people install a tiny browser extension (which is not even necessary in case of Vivaldi browser) that activates when the person first types `go` in the status bar and then presses *Whitespace*.
-While activated, the extension is providing autocomplete based on the database of aliases, and after the user has hit *Enter*, it will redirect the user to an actual URL that matches the provided alias.
+While activated, the extension is providing autocomplete based on the database of aliases, and after the user has hit *Enter*, it will redirect the user to the actual URL that matches the provided alias.
 For example, if someone has already created an alias for `staging newrelic` that maps to `https://rpm.newrelic.com/accounts/YYY/applications/ZZZ`, by typing `go` *Whitespace* `staging newrelic` *Enter*, the user will be redirected to the aforementioned link.